 |

-chief meaning of Jehovah is derived from the Hebrew word Havah meaning "to be" or "to exist."
-It also suggests "to become"
+of Jehovah is derived from the Hebrew word Havah meaning "to be" or "to exist."
+It also suggests "to

 |